 The way we know 3D printing is now quite different from the practice that’s been around since the 1970s.
-Which makes sense since the technology has evolved exponentially in the decades following.
+This makes sense since technology has evolved exponentially in the decades following.
 3D printing or additive manufacturing as it is also known is in fact exactly how it sounds.

 Using a specialized printing machine, we can create physical replications of a specific image, in a 3D construct.
 In other words, pick an image, and these printers can create it in real life.

 In a way it sounds almost too good to be true, doesn’t it?
 Why don’t we use this technology to build everything?
 In many ways we are.
 And when we outline some of the ways we utilize 3D printing today, you may be pleasantly surprised.
 In the investing world, there are several publicly traded companies doing some pretty incredible things with 3D printing.

 The industry has caught the eye of investors like Cathie Wood of Ark Invest; which has recently even started its own 3D printing ETF for investors to buy.
 Let’s take a look at some of the best 3D printing stocks on the market.